EBay: 2000s

 In April 2006, eBay launched eBay Express, a site that was designed to work like a standard Internet shopping site, with fixed prices and no bidding involved.
 The website had 10 million items listed upon its launch.
 The site was shut down in October 2008.

 In January 2007, eBay acquired StubHub, an online marketplace for ticket resale, for $310 million.

 In January 2008, Meg Whitman resigned as president and CEO of eBay to enter politics, and was replaced with John Donahoe.
 Whitman remained on the board of directors and continued to advise Donahoe through 2008.

-In April 2008, eBay sued Craigslist, claiming that in January 2008, Craigslist took actions that "unfairly diluted eBay's economic interest by more than 10%", making eBay lose its seat on the board of directors of Craigslist.
+In April 2008, eBay sued Craigslist, claiming that in January 2008, Craigslist took actions that "unfairly diluted eBay's economic interest by more than 10%", causing eBay to lose its seat on the board of directors of Craigslist.
 Craigslist countersued in May 2008 alleging that eBay used its board seat to gain insider information about Craigslist that was used to compete against the company.
 In September 2010, Delaware Judge William B. Chandler III ruled that the actions of Craigslist were unlawful and that the actions taken by Craigslist founders Jim Buckmaster and Craig Newmark had "breached their fiduciary duty of loyalty", and restored eBay's stake in the company to 28.4% from a diluted level of 24.85%.
 However, the judge dismissed eBay's objection to a staggered board provision, citing that Craigslist has the right to protect its own trade secrets.

-In May 2008, eBay announced the opening of a building on the company's North Campus in San Jose, California, the first ground-up structure in the city to be built to LEED Gold standards.
-The building, the first the company had built in its 13-year existence, uses an array of 3,248 solar panels, spanning 60000 sqft, and providing 650 kilowatts of power, 15–18% of the company's total energy requirements, reducing carbon dioxide usage by 37 million pounds over 30 years.
-The building also has energy-efficient lighting and water system and most waste is recycled.
+In May 2008, eBay announced the opening of a building on the company's North Campus in San Jose, California.
+The building, the first the company had built in its 13-year existence, used an array of 3,248 solar panels, spanning 60000 sqft, and providing 650 kilowatts of power, 15–18% of the company's total energy requirements at the time, reportedly reducing carbon dioxide usage by 37 million pounds over 30 years.
+The building also had an energy-efficient lighting and water system, and most waste was recycled.

 In April 2009, eBay agreed to acquire a controlling stake in G-Market, a South Korean online retailer, for $413 million.
 In May 2009, eBay launched the Selling Manager Applications program (SM Apps).
 The program allows approved developers to integrate their applications directly into the eBay.com interface.

 In November 2009, eBay sold a 70% stake in Skype to a consortium led by Silver Lake Partners and Marc Andreessen at a $2.75 billion valuation, while retaining a 30% minority ownership interest in Skype, after failing to integrate Skype into the company's online marketplace.
 Microsoft acquired the entire company for $8.5 billion in May 2011.